lsst-ts/ts_SALLabVIEW_test/README.md

 If the input files are not assigned, the default ones in the `tests/testData/` directory will be used.

 2. **testGetEventTask.vi**: Test to get the SAL event by LabVIEW.
 At this moment, only the event of summary state is supported.
-The default value is in `config/event.ini`.
-The test condition is in `config/default.ini`.
 The result will output in `log/reportGetEvent.txt`.
 The command is:

 ```bash
 labview64 $path_to_test_vi -- $abs_path_to_monitor_file $abs_path_to_lvlib $abs_path_to_cpp_send_summary_state